Human trafficking remains a local, national, and global issue.

 In response, Ohio has taken a proactive approach in combatting human trafficking across the state.

-A study conducted by the RAND Corporation on human trafficking in Ohio in 2007, for instance, suggests that Toledo may be a national hubbub for the sex trafficking of juveniles.
+A study conducted by the RAND Corporation on human trafficking in Ohio, for instance, suggests that Toledo may be a national hubbub for the sex trafficking of juveniles.

 Of these children who are sold into sex slavery, the vast majority are females, aged 10-17.